uikit/uikit-site/docs/pages/column.md

 # Column

-<p class="uk-text-lead">Display your content in multiple columns without having to split it in several containers.</p>
+<p class="uk-text-lead">Display your content in multiple text columns without having to split it in several containers.</p>

 ## Usage